“You may all go to hell and I will go to Texas.”

 The first trip to Hamilton Pool that opened my eyes to how diverse and beautiful Texas is.
 Technically, it was my second trip, though.
 On the very first trip, we drove for an hour to the pool only to realize that reservations are required.
 Had to go home without seeing this beauty.

-Hamilton Pool was created thousands of years ago when the dome of an underground river collapsed because of erosion.
+Hamilton Pool is, hands down, one of the best things to do in Texas.
+It was created thousands of years ago when the dome of an underground river collapsed because of erosion.
 After that first visit, I came here two more times.
 Reserving a spot, especially on weekends, becomes harder and harder.

 Then, there was a trip to West Texas, one of the most unique, adventurous, and memorable trips I have done in the U.S.A.
 It included hiking in Big Bend National Park, living in an RV, eating huevos rancheros and chili, looking for Indian petroglyphs on the mountains, and visiting a ghost town.